wonsunahn/CS1541_Project1/README.md

 [3: IF]   ITYPE: (Seq:        5)(Regs:   3,  17, 255)(Addr: 4)(PC: 2097328)
 [3: IF]   ITYPE: (Seq:        6)(Regs:   2, 255,  16)(Addr: 2)(PC: 2097332)
 =================================================================================
-                                       Cycle: -4  -3  -2  -1   0   1   2   3   4
+                                              Pipeline Stage
-    NOP: (Seq:        0)(Regs:   0,   0,   0) IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) WB
-    NOP: (Seq:        0)(Regs:   0,   0,   0) IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) WB
-    NOP: (Seq:        0)(Regs:   0,   0,   0)     IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) MEM_ALU
-    NOP: (Seq:        0)(Regs:   0,   0,   0)     IF  ID  EX MEM  WB
+    NOP: (Seq:        0)(Regs:   0,   0,   0) MEM_lwsw
-  ITYPE: (Seq:        2)(Regs:  28, 255, 255)         IF  ID  EX MEM  WB
+  ITYPE: (Seq:        2)(Regs:  28, 255, 255) EX_ALU
-   LOAD: (Seq:        1)(Regs:  16,  29, 255)         IF  ID  EX MEM  WB
+   LOAD: (Seq:        1)(Regs:  16,  29, 255) EX_lwsw
-  ITYPE: (Seq:        3)(Regs:  28,  28, 255)             IF  ID  EX MEM  WB
+  ITYPE: (Seq:        3)(Regs:  28,  28, 255) ID
-  ITYPE: (Seq:        4)(Regs:  17,  29, 255)             IF  ID  EX MEM  WB
+  ITYPE: (Seq:        4)(Regs:  17,  29, 255) ID
-  ITYPE: (Seq:        5)(Regs:   3,  17, 255)                 IF  ID  EX MEM  WB
+  ITYPE: (Seq:        5)(Regs:   3,  17, 255) IF
-  ITYPE: (Seq:        6)(Regs:   2, 255,  16)                 IF  ID  EX MEM  WB
+  ITYPE: (Seq:        6)(Regs:   2, 255,  16) IF
 =================================================================================
 ...
 ```

-At [CYCLE NUMBER: 3], you will see that the order of LOAD and ITYPE has been flipped to ITYPE and LOAD.
+At [CYCLE NUMBER: 3], you will see that the order of LOAD and ITYPE has been
+flipped to ITYPE and LOAD.
 This is not a change in the ordering in any sense.
-For the EX stage, the top row refers to the ALU/Branch EX unit and the bottom row refers to the lw/sw EX unit.
-Since ITYPE belongs to the former and LOAD belongs to the latter, that's why the ordering changed.
-The same applies to the MEM stage.
+For the EX stage, the top row refers to the ALU/Branch EX unit and the bottom
+row refers to the lw/sw EX unit.
+Since ITYPE belongs to the former and LOAD
+belongs to the latter, that's why the ordering changed.
+The same applies to
+the MEM stage.

 ```
 ...